-Highlights from the Future Commerce podcast feat.
+Highlights from the Future Commerce podcast on the retail customer experience feat.
 TUMI’s Charlie Cole and our own Joseph Ansanelli

 Q. What do you get when you put two CX thought leaders,Charlie Cole (Global Chief eCommerce Officer, TUMI) and Joseph Ansanelli (CEO and Co-Founder, Gladly) in a room with two leading Retail strategy podcasters?

-A. A ton of great customer insights, stories, and predictions for what’s to come in Retail.
+A. A ton of great customer insights, stories, and predictions for what’s to come in Retail customer service.

-If you’re strapped for time, or just looking for the CliffsNotes to this great episode, we’ve put together a list of highlights just for you.
+If you’re strapped for time, or just looking for the CliffsNotes to this great episode, we’ve put together a list of key takeaways for improving the retail customer experience.
 But, we highly recommend listening to the full episode.

 When looking for a spot for a nice night out, or the best climbing gym for our little ones, it’s almost second nature to reach out to our network for recommendations.

-But as Charlie explains, it isn’t the prudent approach when it comes to making decisions for your company around technology.
+But as Charlie explains, it isn’t the prudent approach when it comes to making decisions for your company around customer service tools.
 When companies adopt a lookalike strategy with peers, there’s a risk of overlooking solutions that may be newer on the market, that may be addressing needs that previous solutions hadn’t yet tackled.

 And there’s also a tendency to underestimate these newer technologies in the market, with Retailers favoring to go with the tried and tested legacy solutions.
 TUMI, however, makes it a point to keep their ear to the ground for new software that can help keep them ahead of customer expectations.